strongloop-archive/loopback4-example-log-extension/README.md

 ```

 ### Mixin

 The user can set their app wide log level (the level at which decorated method will be logged) by binding the level value to `example.log.level`.
-To make it easier to set the level, we'll create a mixin that will allow the user to configure the level in an easier manner.
-The mixin will allow the user to provide the setting via constructor or using the `app.logLevel(level:number)`.
-The implementation will look as follows:
+A Mixin can make it easier to set the level for users by providing it via `ApplicationOptions` or using a helper method `app.logLevel(level: number)`.

 ```ts
 // /src/mixins/log-level.mixin.ts